sgmurphy/wordpress-plugins/spotlight-social-photo-feeds/readme.txt

 7. [Premium] Create shoppable Instagram Feeds and Instagram bio link pages in seconds.
 Link Instagram posts to articles, products, recipes, and much more.

 == Changelog ==

+= 1.6.11 (2024-02-12) =

+**Fixed**
+- CSRF vulnerability when connecting accounts.
+- The plugin now allows either the imagick or gd extension to be used for image processing, not just the gd extension.

 = 1.6.10 (2024-02-01) =